 Install smoke alarms

 Smoke alarms save lives.
-The Metropolitan Fire Brigade says 26% more people suffer serious injuries or death if a fire occurs in a dwelling without a smoke alarm.
+The Metropolitan Fire Brigade says 26 per cent more people suffer serious injuries or death if a fire occurs in a dwelling without a smoke alarm.

 Keep the following in mind:

-- Alarms need to comply with Australian standards.
+- Ensure your alarms comply with Australian standards.

 - Test alarms monthly to check they’re working.